 Who can go

-New York is subject to US government rules, meaning travel from Brazil, China, the European Schengen Area, India, Iran, Ireland, South Africa and the United Kingdom is currently not permitted.
+New York state (and therefore the city) is still subject to US government rules, meaning travel from Brazil, China, the European Schengen Area, India, Iran, Ireland, South Africa and the United Kingdom is currently not permitted.

 Exemptions to current travel bans are available for US citizens, family members or permanent residents.
 Travel from all other countries is allowed.